manifold-systems/manifold/docs/docs.md

 #### `union`
-Since the JVM does not provide a union type the manifold API approximates it as an interface extending the least upper bound (LUB) `interface` abstraction of the union component types, or extends nothing of no LUB `interface` exists.
+Since the JVM does not provide a union type the manifold API approximates it as an interface extending the least upper bound (LUB) `interface` abstraction of the union component types, or extends nothing if no LUB `interface` exists.
 Its declared properties consist of the intersection of all the properties of the union component types.
 As such a property outside the intersection must be accessed by casting a union to a union component type declaring the property.
 Note a GraphQL query can provide a discriminator in terms of the `__typename` property to facilitate